-- capacity to enter into diplomatic relations with other states
+- ability to make decisions within the state’s territory without overseas interference including the capacity to enter into diplomatic relations with other states

 … it is a means of authentication and expresses the willingness of the signatory state to continue the treaty-making process.
 The signature qualifies the signatory state to proceed to ratification, acceptance or approval.
 It also creates an obligation to refrain, in good faith, from acts that would defeat the object and the purpose of the treaty.
 United Nations Library

 Both Houses of Parliament then review the treaty.
 A document of the proposed treaty and a national interest analysis is tabled in Parliament for a period of at least 15 sitting days before the Government can take any action.
 The national interest analysis outlines why the government believes it is in Australia’s best interest to be bound by the treaty.
 Australia has a Joint Standing Committee (JSCOT) that reviews proposed treaties.
 JSCOT holds public hearings and presents a report to Parliament containing advice on whether Australia should ratify the treaty.
 The government does not have to follow the advice of the Committee however the process provides an important means of public and parliamentary scrutiny for the Government’s decisions concerning ratification of international treaties.